 Once your project charter is approved, it is time to start working on the project.
 Gather your team, communicate the objective, and get going.

 Looking for a way to track the progress and visualize tasks?
-Consider using an advanced Kanban board like Teamhood.
-Here you will be able to quickly review the progress, identify issues, and find timely solutions.
+Consider using a visual project management tool like Teamhood.
+Here, you will be able to quickly review the progress, identify issues, and find timely solutions.